meirelesff/rscielo/README.md

 The retrieved data includes a journal’s details and citation counts;
 article’s contents, footnotes, bibliographic references; and several other common information used in bibliometric studies.
-The package also provides functions to quickly summarize the scrapped data.
+The package also provides functions to quickly summarize the scraped data.

 ### Installing